Global Forest Resources Assessment: FRA and international forest-related goals and targets

-Millennium Development Goals (MGDs)
+Millennium Development Goals

 The Millennium Development Goals consisted of eight international development goals for 2015.
 Goal 7 of the MDGs was to “ensure environmental sustainability” and part of Target 7B was to “reduce biodiversity loss” in terms of forests.
 FRA was responsible for reporting the proportion of land area covered by forest to the MDGs.

-Sustainable Development Goals (SDGs)
+Sustainable Development Goals

 The Sustainable Development Goals replaced the MDGs in 2015 and are a series of 17 goals to achieve by 2030, to ensure a more sustainable future for all.
 FRA is responsible for collecting data and reporting on two forest-related SDG indicators.
 Data submitted to FRA contributes to reporting on Goal 15: Life on Land indicators 15.1.1 forest area as a proportion of total land area and 15.2.1 progress towards sustainable forest management.

-Global Forest Goals (GFGs)
+Global Forest Goals

 The UN Strategic Plan for Forests 2017 - 2030 features a set of six Global Forest Goals and 26 associated targets to be reached by 2030.
 One important target is to increase forest area by three percent worldwide by 2030.
 The Global Forest Goals Report 2021 drew on quantitative and bio-physical data primarily from FRA 2020.